I was born in September 1967 and live in Swansea, South Wales, where I am slave to two rescue cats, Honey and Bumble.

 1) I met Roald Dahl when I was around 9 in 1977 on a children's holiday (with the Puffin Club).
 I can't remember a thing he said, though - maybe because he looked so scary and imposing!
 Six foot four frame, skeletal facial features, sunken eyes with a piercing stare - that sort of thing.

 2) I am apparently descended from the uncle and nephew team (surname: James) who wrote the Welsh national anthem in 1856.
-Also, I'm possibly a cousin of Horatio Nelson via my great-great-grandfather John Nelson of Burnham Thorpe - my only known English ancestor.
+Also, I'm possibly a cousin of Horatio Nelson via my great-great-grandfather Thomas Nelson of Burnham Thorpe - my only known English ancestor who married my grandmother's grandmother in Tanerdi, Wales inthe very early 19th century.
 So Anglo-Welsh with bells on then!
+British, I prefer.

 4) I visited the USSR in early 1979 when I was 11 (with a school group - my mum taught Russian for a while).
 While queueing in Moscow at Lenin's tomb, two Soviet soldiers approached and one pointed a gun at me.
 Ever so slightly worried (!), I asked my mother what they wanted and she told me to empty my duffel coat pockets.
-I did, and the soldiers walked away stone-faced when they saw my woollen gloves.
-They thought I'd been hiding a camera to take a photo of that old waxwork Lenin - strictly forbidden at the time.
+I did so, and the soldiers walked away stone-faced when they saw my woollen gloves.
+They thought I'd been hiding a camera to take a photo of that old waxwork Lenin - strictly forbidden at the time (though cameras went in after Gorbachev was leader).
 Oh those Russians! - as Boney M sang.
-Nobody's ever pointed a gun at me since, thank crikey!
+Nobody's ever pointed a gun at me since, thankfully.

 5) My mother's first cousin (so my first cousin once removed?) was a salesman called Tom Jones.
 He died in a head-on collision on 16 November 1964 (maybe fell asleep at the wheel).
 The man in the other car (a TVR sports) died instantly.
 He was Dennis Spicer, a 29-year-old ventriloquist, pal of Ken Dodd (who has kindly written to me about him).
 Dennis Spicer was quite a big star then.
 He had performed at the Royal Variety Performance two weeks before his death (clip on YouTube) and was on the Ed Sullivan show five times between 1962 and 1964.
 Tragic.
-I spoke to Sir Ken Dodd about this backstage in 2017.
+I spoke to Sir Ken Dodd about this backstage at Frome Theatre in April 2017.
+Memories of my meeting with Ken is on page 33 of the tribute book ABSENT FRIENDS (2018).

-6) I am a published songwriter, and have just started writing and recording again after giving up playing music completely for 10 years; I hope others can record and perform my songs (I am no performer).
+6) I am a published songwriter, and in 2014 started writing and recording again after giving up playing music completely for 10 years; I hope others can record and perform my songs (I am no performer).
 I was a member of Sheffield Indie band Poisonous Little Creatures (1988-1990).
 Happy(ish) days...

-7) I was born at number 52 Denver Road, Dartford, Kent, England - someone called Michael Philip Jagger (later singer of The Rolling Stones) lived on that street at number 39 until he was aged 10 or so, about a decade before my family lived there.
+7) I was born at number 52 Denver Road, Dartford, Kent, England - someone called Michael Philip Jagger (later singer of The Rolling Stones) lived on that street at number 39 until he was aged 12 or so, about a decade before my family lived there.
 Keith Richards lived on the next street, Chastilian Road.
+Pop artist Peter Blake. perhaps most famous for doing the Beatles' Sgt Pepper sleeve design, also lived on Denver Road.
 Also, when I was at Dartford Grammar School (1979-84), I had the same English and Latin teachers as Master Michael Jagger.
 Rock n roll!

 9) I was mentored by the late great comic writer David Nobbs, (writer of Reggie Perrin TV series and books, and so much else too), who I met first in 2009.
 He read my first novel Crump and said: